CONTENT WARNING: this article contains some mild language, crude humor, and alcohol.

 6. Emperor Wenxuan of Northern Qi (529-559)

 Chinese Emperor, Gao Yang, began his reign as a benevolent ruler, with a focus on tax reform and an increased military.
 Unfortunately, that all changed a few years later when the Emperor went off the deep end.
-Yang started drinking excessively, indulging in multiple girlfriends and just being an all around dick to everyone in the kingdom.
+Yang started drinking excessively, indulging in multiple girlfriends and just being an all around jerk to everyone in the kingdom.
 Not saying it was the alcohol, but… it was the alcohol.

 This ‘Mad Emperor’ would get so freaking drunk in fact, that he didn’t even recognize the Empress, his own wife!
 One time, she scolded him for drinking too much, so he threatened to marry her off to a barbarian.
 This did not go over well as you can probably imagine (hell hath no fury and all that).
 She became so furious that he cowered in fear.
 Worried that he’d be exiled to the imperial dog house, Gao Yang got on his hands and knees in an attempt to appease her and make her smile.
 Instead, he drunkenly knocked her out of her chair.